bitpay/php-kiosk-demo-laravel/README.md

 - `cp .env.example .env` and configure it
 - `cp application-example.yaml application.yaml` and configure it
 - `php artisan migrate` to run DB migrations (and create sqlite DB if you use this database)
+- `php artisan key:generate` to generate an encryption key
+- `php artisan serve` to run the application

 ## Testing